Rogen moraine

-A Rogen moraine (also called ribbed moraine) is a subglacially (i.e. under a glacier or ice sheet) formed type of moraine landform, that mainly occurs in Fennoscandia, Scotland, Ireland and Canada.
+A Rogen moraine, also called ribbed moraine, is a subglacially (i.e. under a glacier or ice sheet) formed type of moraine landform, that mainly occurs in Fennoscandia, Scotland, Ireland and Canada.
 It is one of the three main types of hummocky moraines.
 They cover large areas that have been covered by ice, and occur mostly in what is believed to have been the central areas of the ice sheets.
 Rogen moraines are named after Lake Rogen in Härjedalen, Sweden, the landform's type locality.
 Rogen Nature Reserve serves to protect the unusual area.

 The landform occurs in groups that are often closely and regularly spaced.
 They consist of glacial drift, with till being the most common constituent.
 The individual moraines are large, wavy ridges orientated transverse to ice flow.
-Drumlins are often found in close proximity of Rogen moraines, and are often interpreted to be formed at the same time as the Rogen moraines.
+Drumlins are often found in close proximity to Rogen moraines, and are often interpreted to be formed at the same time as the Rogen moraines.
 Although Rogen moraines can span a large range of sizes, the most common distribution seems to be 10–30 metres high, 150–300 metres wide and 300–1,200 metres long.

 The exact mechanics of Rogen moraine formation are not known, but since the 1970s, several theories on the formation have been proposed: